cs100/template-labx-valgrind/README.md

 ==14620== For counts of detected and suppressed errors, rerun with: -v ==14620== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```
 Now we're at what is called **Memcheck-clean**, we have `0 bytes in 0 blocks` in use at exit, `All heap blocks were freed -- no leaks are possible` and we have `0 errors from 0 contexts`.
 This is the goal of any program we write.
-We aren't always able to get to this point, but the closer we are the better.

-The final step, now that we're at **Memcheck-clean** is to re-run with optimizations turned back on:
+The final step, now that we're at **Memcheck-clean**, is to re-run with optimizations turned back on:
 ```
-$g++ -g -O<n> *.cpp -o example1
+$ g++ -g -O2 *.cpp -o example1
 ```
-Where \<n\> is replaced with the optimzation level you desire.

 Congratulations!
 You've successfully cleaned up a simple program from all memory leaks using the Memcheck tool in the Valgrind suite.
 ### Illegal read/illegal write errors